North metro elections: Voters replace one Blaine council member, retain other local leaders

 Anoka trash question

-Anoka voters decided whether the city should institute an organized garbage collection system rather than have residents individually select their trash hauler.
-Results were not yet available late Tuesday.
+Anoka voters decided the city shouldn’t institute an organized garbage collection system, meaning residents will continue to individually select their trash hauler.

 It’s been a contentious issue, with haulers organizing against Anoka selecting a single company for the city and advocating for more competition in the market.
-Proponents argue the city selecting a hauler will ensure there’s consistent pricing across the city, reduce noise and cut down on the number of garbage trucks on the street.
+Proponents argued the city selecting a hauler would ensure there’s consistent pricing, reduce noise and cut down on the number of garbage trucks on the street.

 The city has agreed on a contract with Ace Solid Waste, which sued the city in June over how it has handled the negotiations, to be its lone hauler.